 Team members: Dr. Pingju Li.
 Dr. Linmei Nie

 - Rehabilitation and repairing of hydraulic and hydropower and other type of concrete structures.

 - Big data, machine learning and advanced analysis

-- Multi-physics modelling
+- Hydrological and hydraulic modelling

-- Water disaster modelling
+- Water disaster modelling and risk assessment

 Leading expert: Dr. Pingju Li

 Team members: Dr. Linmei Nie, Dr. Minh Tuan Bui, Dr. Linus Zhang